joshuavictorchen/autologic/readme.md

 The default algorithm loads an `Event`, randomly assigns `Categories` to `Heats`, checks against acceptance criteria (can all `Roles` be filled within each `Heat`; do all `Heats` contain a similar number of `Participants`; are Novices evenly distributed across `Heats`; etc.), and keeps iterating until all criteria are met.

-> [!NOTE]
-> **This is a minimum viable prototype product.** The main code is untested spaghetti.
-The documentation is simply this README file.
-It will be cleaned and made more generally applicable after it's gained some field experience at actual events.

-## Retrieval and usage

-1. Download `autologic.exe` from the latest release on the [releases page](https://github.com/joshuavictorchen/autologic/releases/).

-2. Open a terminal window and execute `.\path\to\autologic.exe --config .\path\to\config_file.yaml` to generate heat and worker assignments for a set of configured parameters.

-### Notes

-- See [sample_event_config.yaml](./tests/sample_event_config.yaml) for an example of a configuration file.
-  - See [sample_axware_export.tsv](./tests/sample_axware_export.tsv) (pulled from AXWare) and [sample_member_attributes.csv](./tests/sample_member_attributes.csv) (maintained by worker coordinators) for examples of the expected input data structures.

 - The dictionary of roles and their minimum requirements per heat is semi-hardcoded in [utils.py](./source/utils.py)'s `roles_and_minima` definition:
   - The minimum number of instructors in a heat is equal to `number_of_novices` divided `novice_denominator`, or `MIN_INSTRUCTOR_PER_HEAT`, whichever is greater.
   - The minimum number of corner captains in a heat is equal to `number_of_stations`.